5 Easy Ways to Automate Your Finances and Make Money Management Less Stressful

-You Still Need a Budget
+Tip #1 – You Still Need a Budget or Spending Plan

-Take Advantage of Credit Cards
+Tip #2 – Take Advantage of Credit Cards

 Again, please please please only do this if you can (and are) paying off this card in full.

-Some billers will actually give you a discount for setting up auto-pay.
+Some billers will actually give you a discount for setting up autopay.

-5 – Automatically Pay Your Credit Cards
+5 – Automatically Pay Your Credit Card Balances

 This has been by far the most difficult automation for me.

 But because we also make our purchases across several cards to take advantage of different rewards programs, it can get pretty complicated to keep track of due dates.

 I had to learn to trust my budget (and live according to it) before I was comfortable with this.

-If you don’t have a budget or don’t trust yourself to pay things in full, I’d still suggest setting up an automatic payment for at least the minimum amount due.
+If you don’t have a budget or don’t trust yourself to pay things in full, I’d still suggest setting up an automatic payment for at least the monthly minimum amount due.

-If you know you can pay your credit cards but the timing is a bit tricky, use my At-A-Glance Bill Calendar to map out when everything comes due in relation to your pay.
+If you know you can pay your credit cards, but the timing is a bit tricky, use a monthly bill calendar to map out when everything comes due in relation to your pay.

 Time to Go Automate Your Finances

-We had to make sure there was money to cover everything being automated so we were more aware of our spending and category balances.
+We had to make sure there was enough cash to cover everything being automated so we became more aware of our spending and category balances.

-Automation has helped us take control of our spending, trust our budget, pay off our debt, build our savings, and maybe most importantly, remove the stress around keeping track of bills and due-dates.
+Automation has helped us take control of our spending, trust our budget, pay off our debt, build our savings, and maybe most importantly, remove the stress around keeping track of bills and due dates.